Degree and Graduation Information (Graduate)

 Thesis

-The thesis option requires a minimum of 30 units of graduate course work including a thesis for which up to six units may be earned and applied toward the completion of course and credit requirements in the degree program.
+The thesis option requires a minimum of 30 credits of graduate course work including a thesis for which up to 6 credits may be earned and applied toward the completion of course and credit requirements in the degree program.
 Because a thesis is a culminating experience for a degree, only students electing the thesis option within a degree program may register for 799 Thesis Research.
 Students wishing to pursue significant research projects outside of the thesis requirement for a degree may register for 798 Individual Studies.
 Students electing to write a thesis in a degree program must formally enroll and pay fees for at least one credit of 799 Thesis Research.
 Enrollment and fee payment for 799 Thesis Research is done only once even though the thesis may require more than one term to complete.
-With the adviser's permission, in succeeding terms students may increase the number of thesis units up to the maximum of six by submitting a revised thesis proposal form, then adding and paying for the additional units.
+With the advisor's permission, in succeeding terms students may increase the number of thesis credits up to the maximum of 6 by submitting a revised thesis proposal form, then adding and paying for the additional credits.

 Theses vary in type, style, length, and content.
 They range from research projects to art exhibits.
 A thesis, however, must involve enrollment in 799 Thesis Research, an oral examination on the thesis, and the filing of the thesis in the Andersen Library.
 A thesis, including an art show, must have abstracts and are expected to contain evidence of research on the part of the student and must be submitted in a form and quality specified by the School of Graduate Studies.
-These standards and guidelines are available at the Graduate Studies Office.
-Unless a department informs the Office of Graduate Studies in writing that it has adopted some other style manual, theses should be prepared according to the most current edition of the Publication Manual of the American Psychological Association.
-A PDF copy of the thesis and its abstract must be submitted to the School of Graduate Studies Office by the end of the term in which the student plans to graduate.
-The Library has a copy of Adobe Acrobat accessible that students can convert their thesis from Word to PDF.
+These standards and guidelines are available from the School Graduate Studies.
+Unless a department informs the School of Graduate Studies in writing that it has adopted some other style manual, theses should be prepared according to the most current edition of the Publication Manual of the American Psychological Association.
+A PDF copy of the thesis and its abstract must be submitted to the School of Graduate Studies by the end of the term in which the student plans to graduate.
 Degrees are not conferred until these requirements have been met.

 Students also must pass an oral examination over their thesis administered by an appointed thesis committee.
 The oral examination will be held in an open meeting, announced at least one week prior to the examination.
 A student’s committee will consist of a minimum of three persons, two of whom, including the committee chairperson, must have graduate faculty status.
 Committee members may be brought in from outside the faculty of the degree program.
 The majority of the thesis committee members must sign the signature page of the thesis, signifying acceptance by the committee of the thesis.